 Certain affections might resemble Acne and they are sometimes mistaken for Acne.
 The principal ones are quoted as follows:

-Rosacea: it hits adults and provokes red pimples and whiteheads, and are identical to those observed during acne, but the red pimples come along with red blotchy skin (broken veins affected by rosacea, reddish or purplish discolouration of the skin: erythrosis).Our remedies constitute essential treatments for the Rosacea.
+Rosacea: it hits adults and provokes red pimples and whiteheads, and are identical to those observed during acne, but the red pimples come with red blotchy skin (broken veins affected by rosacea, reddish or purplish discolouration of the skin: erythrosis).Our remedies constitute essential treatments for the Rosacea.

 The treatments of Acne